Do I really need a lawyer?

 How long do I have to file a lawsuit?

 The “statute of limitations” prevents you from waiting too long before filing a lawsuit.
-In California, and generally, it is two years from date of injury for personal injuries (California Civil Procedure § 335.1), and three years for property damage to your vehicle (California Civil Procedure § 338(c)(1)).
+In California, it is generally two years from date of injury for personal injuries (California Civil Procedure § 335.1), and three years for property damage to your vehicle (California Civil Procedure § 338(c)(1)).

 There are legal exceptions to these rules, and you should seek a free consultation and case evaluation to determine if you will be permitted to bring your claim or file a lawsuit.